Ahmed-Arafat10/Docker/Docker Session #2.md

 - ```RUN```: Will execute any commands in a new layer
 - ```CMD```: Provides a default for an executing container.
 There can only be one CMD instruction in a Dockerfile
-- remember if you write a multi CMD in dockerfile, last CMD will override all of them {it overrides also CMD of base image}
+- Remember if you write a multi CMD in dockerfile, last CMD will override all of them {it overrides also CMD of base image}
 also in ```docker container run -it --name test Ubuntu ls /```
 > ```ls /``` : will override CMD of Ubuntu image {```CMD["bash"]```} so it will execute ```ls``` command